Saqib-002/Saqib-002/README.md

 ### ✨ About Me
 ---
-*Fuelled by an unwavering passion for Artificial Intelligence with focus on python for data science and Machine Learning* *Experise in web developement, Specifically in React for Client Side and NodeJS for Server Side.
+*Fuelled by an unwavering passion for Artificial Intelligence with focus on python for data science and Machine Learning.*
+*Experise in web developement, Specifically in React for Client Side and NodeJS for Server Side.
 Building a solid foundation in NextJS*

 ---